vedantpalit/WellDunn/README.md

 3) LLMs_WellXplain
 This includes code for Large Language Models (LLMs).
 It has GPT-4 and GPT 3.5 (for both zero-shot and few-shot settings), Llama and MedAlpaca on WellXplain task with SCE.
 4) Data
-This folder includes the datasets: MultiWD and WellXplain
+This folder includes a few samples from datasets: MultiWD and WellXplain.
+The original datasets are publicly available as we cited on the paper.
 5) environment.txt
 This file contains the requirements for the environment to run the code.
 6) README